kmcphillips/digital_stress/README.md

 The decryption key is either loaded from `config/config_key` or from the ENV var `DUCK_CONFIG_KEY`.
 The ENV var takes precedence.

-To write the plain text config files to the encrypted ones, edit `config/config.yml` or `config/config.*.yml` etc. and run `bundle exec ruby encrypt_config_files.rb`.
+To write the plain text config files to the encrypted ones, edit `config/config.yml` or `config/config.*.yml` etc. and run `bin/encrypt_config`.
 The changes can then be commited to the repo.
 To revert at anytime, delete the plain text config and it will be loaded from the encrypted version on run.
-Decrypting all config files can be forced by running `bundle exec ruby decrypt_config_files.rb`.
+Decrypting all config files can be forced by running `bin/decrypt_config`.

 ## Install to a Discord